 1.1 LUC has been contracted by AECOM on behalf of Forest Heath District Council to carry out the Habitats Regulations Assessment (HRA) of the Single Issue Review (SIR) of Core Strategy Policy CS7 Overall Housing Provision and Distribution ('the SIR') and of the Site Allocations Local Plan ('the SALP').
-This report documents the results of the HRA of the Proposed Submission of the SALP at the Regulation 19 consultation stage.
+This report documents the results of the HRA of the modification version of the SALP.